nihalalarifi/etizan/README.md

 ### Prerequisites

 - Docker and Docker Compose installed
-- A Withings developer account — register at https://developer.withings.com to get `WITHINGS_CLIENT_ID` and `WITHINGS_CLIENT_SECRET`
+- A Withings developer account: register at https://developer.withings.com to get `WITHINGS_CLIENT_ID` and `WITHINGS_CLIENT_SECRET`
-- A Google Gemini API key — get one at https://aistudio.google.com
+- A Google Gemini API key: get one at https://aistudio.google.com

 ### Quick Start with Docker (recommended)